Tales of Coles County: The Second Battle of the Ambraw

 Read the exciting conclusion to this story and more in Tales of Coles County, Illinois, available on Amazon Kindle.
 Order it today.

-Posted on August 14, 2017, in Fiction and tagged 1818, Blakeman’s Mill, Coles County, Embarras River, Illinois, Illinois Rangers, Kickapoo, Pottawatomie, Samuel Whiteside, Second Battle of the Ambraw, Tales of Coles County.
+Posted on August 14, 2017, in Fiction and tagged 1818, Battle, Blakeman’s Mill, Coles County, Embarras River, Illinois, Illinois Rangers, Kickapoo, Pottawatomie, Tales of Coles County.
 Bookmark the permalink.
 2 Comments.